rmnaderdev/Sfumato-Examples/react-sfumato/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR, Sfumato, and some ESLint rules.
+While developing, you will need to run the sfumato watcher.
+You can run the watcher by running `npm run sfumato:watch` or `yarn sfumato:watch`.

 Currently, two official plugins are available: